decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 : A payload generated and bound to the context of a specific spk.

 nizk
-: A non-interactive zero-knowledge proof from fiat-shamir heuristic.
+: A non-interactive zero-knowledge proof from Fiat-Shamir heuristic.

 dst
 : The domain separation tag.